-- (1) Residences that contain less than one thousand (1,000) square feet of enclosed living area; - (2) Erosion control structures. - (3) Guest bedroom or dwelling unit for a person or persons not meeting the Zoning Ordinance's definition of "family" or not lawfully occupied in accordance with (66) below.
-Add correct cross-reference - (4) Mobile homes or manufactured homes. - (5) Non-commercial horticulture or agriculture that includes poultry, bovine or swine or any other type of non-traditional animal or reptile. - (6) Vacation Rentals other than those permitted in accordance with ARTICLE XI.Sec.
-21-111ARTICLE XIII.
+- (1) Residences that contain less than one thousand (1,000) square feet of enclosed living area; - (2) Erosion control structures. - (3) Guest bedroom or dwelling unit for a person or persons not meeting the Zoning Ordinance's definition of "family" or not lawfully occupied in accordance with (6) below. - (4) Mobile homes or manufactured homes. - (5) Non-commercial horticulture or agriculture that includes poultry, bovine or swine or any other type of non-traditional animal or reptile. - (6) Vacation Rentals other than those permitted in accordance with ARTICLE XIII.